-Eight climbers compete in the Head-to-Head Secured Footlock.
-The climbers are those who scored in the top eight places at the previous day's Secured Footlock.
-If a top-eight finisher from the Secured Footlock does not wish to compete in the Head-to-Head Secured Footlock, the position will be offered to the next-fastest climber, and so on.
+Up to eighteen climbers (no more than 12 may be men) compete in the Head-to-Head Secured Footlock.
+The climbers are those who scored in the top places at the previous day's Secured Footlock.
+If the top finishers from the Secured Footlock do not wish to compete in the Head-to-Head Secured Footlock, the position will be offered to the next-fastest climber, and so on.